cdktf/cdktf-provider-datadog/docs/provider.csharp.md

 The API URL.

-This can also be set via the DD_HOST environment variable.
+This can also be set via the DD_HOST environment variable, and defaults to `https://api.datadoghq.com`.
 Note that this URL must not end with the `/api/` path.
 For example, `https://api.datadoghq.com/` is a correct value, while `https://api.datadoghq.com/api/` is not.
 And if you're working with "EU" version of Datadog, use `https://api.datadoghq.eu/`.
 Other Datadog region examples: `https://api.us5.datadoghq.com/`, `https://api.us3.datadoghq.com/` and `https://api.ddog-gov.com/`.
 See https://docs.datadoghq.com/getting_started/site/ for all available regions.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.42.0/docs#api_url DatadogProvider#api_url}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.43.0/docs#api_url DatadogProvider#api_url}

 ---